bulletmark/edir/README.md

-Optionally, if you are using an odd system and/or want to install this manually then all you need to do is rename `edir.py` as `edir` and make it executable somewhere in your path.
+Optionally, if you are using an odd system and/or want to install this manually then all you need to do is rename `edir.py` as `edir` and make it executable somewhere in your path, although note this approach means that `edir` will start slightly less quickly (because Python will have to recompile to bytecode every time you run it).

 Edir runs on pure Python.
 No 3rd party packages are required.
 [Git](https://git-scm.com/) must be installed if you want to use the git